 In the above worksheet, the base or root word is ‘sun.’
 Inside the picture of the sun are words that can be combined with ‘sun’ to form new words with a new meaning.
-Practicing engaging compound words activities early on with children helps build a strong vocabulary.
-You can find 8 compound words with ‘sun’ as the base word.
+Practicing engaging activities early on with children helps build a strong vocabulary.
+You can find 8 words with ‘sun’ as the base word.

 The next worksheet has ball as the base word.
 Ask children about the various words with ‘ball’ in them.
 Then try this exercise with them.
 Please note that the base word can come at first or towards the end.

 The above worksheet uses ‘heart’ as the common word to form multiple words.
-These compound words like sweetheart, heartache, braveheart, heartfelt, heartburn, heartbeat, heartland, heartbreak, etc. will enrich your kid’s vocabulary.
+These words like sweetheart, heartache, braveheart, heartfelt, heartburn, heartbeat, heartland, heartbreak, etc. will enrich your kid’s vocabulary.

 A lot of long words or compound words can be formed using ‘hand’ as the base word.
 In the above worksheet, kids can form words like handover, backhand, handbag, handcuffs, handsome, handshake, handstand, handmade, etc.